PowerAppsDarren/Linux-Server-Notes/README.md

 Get your server from a hosting provider.
 I personally use and recommend [Hostinger](https://hostinger.com?REFERRALCODE=5Q1DARRENHDY).

-## Step #2: Obtain Server Credentials
+## Step #2: Obtain Vital Information

+Once you have your server, you will need to obtain the following information:

-You will need the root password to login to your server.
+- **Root Password**: You will need the root password to login to your server.
+Chances are, you were prompted to create one.
+You should have received this in an email from your hosting provider.
+If you didn't, check your hosting provider's documentation on how to obtain it.

+- **Server IP Address**: This is the public IP address of your server.
+You will use this to connect to your server.

 ## Step #3: Download & Install Putty